usf-portal/his4936-dh1-project-template/docs/background.md

 There have been discussions about the health and the history of Mexico and its people together, most of the information I gathered either does not mention the health side of history, in this case from January 2000 to the most recent data I can gather, or how the health of Mexico's citizens has palyed a role in they themselves making history.
 I did realize that the dates I chose might have to do with this situation.
 Because of this I have focused more on the health side of the problem.
 From the research that I have done, some of the data, like that of UNAIDS (http://www.unaids.org/en/regionscountries/countries/mexico) does go up to 2017, while others, the lastest information that is avaliable is from 2016.

----

-## Digital Background

-You should also make sure to do research on any relevant digital work, whether scholarly articles or digital projects.
-Make sure to check Digital Humanities Quarterly, or [DHQ](http://www.digitalhumanities.org/dhq/), [Debates in the Digital Humanities](http://dhdebates.gc.cuny.edu/), [JStor](https://jstor.org), blogs and more to find relevant work.